Will you find space for anointing Spirit

 “You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead, they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”-- Matthew 5:14-16

-Let us make our hearts ready, like a wick moist with holy oil, to be lit by the fire of God’s love.
+Let us make our hearts ready, like wicks moist with holy oil, to be lit by the fire of God’s love.
 This oil-fueled flicker of flame completes the Spirit circle (fire, then wind, then water, then oil, then fire).
 Anointed in belief, healing and consecration; lit up by fire; we are made ready by Spirit God to go out into the world and serve.

 Next week, I will share some soul lessons taught by the most important person in my life: Jesus.